gone with the wind campaign

 the probleM:

-In Canada, around 30 tonnes of plastic enter the environment annually due to mismanagement, including plastics that escape from recycling systems, such as open-top blue boxes during windy, stormy weather.
+In Canada, around 30,000 to 40,000 tonnes of plastic enter the environment annually due to mismanagement, including plastics that escape from industrial operations like fishing and aquaculture, from commercial systems, and from recycling systems, such as open-top blue boxes during windy, stormy weather.

 Plastic packaging items are lightweight, and without a cover on blue bins, they are prone to leaking and becoming litter.
 Once they have leaked out of the blue box, they clog storm drains, pollute urban streets and waterways, and make their way downstream to the beaches and into the ocean.